Sue Challis

 Made for IWD 2024

-Sept 2023 – book cover illustration for Peter Thornthwaite’s book Remember who you were published by Heddon Press.
+Remember who you used to be Sept 2023 – book cover illustration for Peter Thornthwaite’s book about the impact of the Holocaust on his family published by Heddon Press.
 Illustration based on work made about Whixall Moss and the bog bodies – the Bog Project page on this website…

 Bog Woman acrylics on canvas 1.7mx .7m